GTPB/IBIP19/pages/qc/yeast-ups1.md

 ### 1.2 MS/MS search

-Since the aim of this study was to compare software solutions the raw data were analysis by different pipelines.
-In this tutorial we will use the results obtained by the Mascot search engine.
+Since the aim of this study was to compare software solutions the raw data were analysed by different pipelines.
+In this tutorial we will use the results obtained from the Mascot search engine.
 Here is a short description of the used parameters:
 _Peaklists were submitted to Mascot database searches (version 2.4.2).
 ESI-TRAP was chosen as the instrument, trypsin/P as the enzyme and 2 missed cleavages were allowed.
 Precursor and fragment mass error tolerances were set at 5 ppm and 0.8 Da, respectively.
 Peptide variable modifications allowed during the search were: acetyl (Protein N-ter), oxidation (M), whereas carbamidomethyl (C) was set as fixed modification._

-The full list of raw files and result files are available from this FTP site: ftp://ftp.pride.ebi.ac.uk/pride/data/archive/2015/12/PXD001819
+The full list of raw files and result files are available from this PRIDE FTP site: ftp://ftp.pride.ebi.ac.uk/pride/data/archive/2015/12/PXD001819

 Two groups of UPS1-Yeast proteins were selected for this tutorial.
 Raw files and result files were renamed to work in blind conditions.
 Here is the list of files you will use: